learn-co-curriculum/dsc-probability-section-intro/README.md

 ### Combinations

-We're then going to examine the difference between permutations and combinations we'll get some practice calculating combinations for everything from drawing letters from a bag to creating soccer teams for a tournament!
+We're then going to examine the difference between permutations and combinations.
+We'll get some practice calculating combinations for everything from drawing letters from a bag to creating soccer teams for a tournament!

 ### Conditional Probability